-Reuse, recovery and/or recycling potentials (D), relevant scenario information

-In module D the potential benefits of the thermal combustion of the wallcoverings (C3) and their packaging (A5) as well as the incineration of landfill gases (C4) are displayed.
-The benefits from thermal combustion of the wallcoverings are calculated in Module D. From the total paper used as backing, 48.3% of recycled paper in the product does not receive benefits, as it is a secondary material coming burden-free to the system.
+Reuse, recovery and/or recycling potentials (D), relevant scenario information from thermal combustion of the wallcoverings are calculated in Module D. From the total paper used as backing, 48.3% of recycled paper in the product does not receive benefits, as it is a secondary material coming burden-free to the system.